thanasisn/SDR_enhancement_LAP/article/article_doc.md

 fraction of these data corresponds also to cases with thin cirrus clouds causing weak attenuation of GHI, often indistinguishable from the attenuation by aerosols.

-![Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
-The green line with blue symbols depicts the measured GHI in one-minute steps.
-The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
-The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with red circles.
-The purple line is the modeled cloud-free irradiance.
-The dark yellow line is the solar constant of 1367\\,\\text{W}/\\text{m}\^{2}.](media/rId35.png){width="4.436619641294838in" height="4.54929571303587in"}

-Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
-The green line with blue symbols depicts the measured GHI in one-minute steps.
-The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
-The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with red circles.
-The purple line is the modeled cloud-free irradiance.
-The dark yellow line is the solar constant of $1367\,\text{W}/\text{m}^{2}$.

-![Figure 2.4: Example scatter plot of the measured GHI and the reference cloud-free irradiance in Thessaloniki for the year 2005.
-The over-irradiance for CE and ECE events is colour coded, while the remaining data points are shown in black.
-The reference green line goes through the origin with a slope of one.](media/rId39.png){width="5.833333333333333in" height="3.635437445319335in"}

-Figure 2.4: Example scatter plot of the measured GHI and the reference cloud-free irradiance in Thessaloniki for the year 2005.
-The over-irradiance for CE and ECE events is colour coded, while the remaining data points are shown in black.
-The reference green line goes through the origin with a slope of one.

 # 3 Results